bkrabach/recipe-executor/recipes/recipe_executor/components/llm_utils/llm/llm_spec.md

 - Use PydanticAI's provider-specific model classes, passing only the model name
   - pydantic_ai.models.openai.OpenAIModel (used also for Azure OpenAI and Ollama)
   - pydantic_ai.models.anthropic.AnthropicModel
-- Create a PydanticAI Agent with the model and a structured output type
+- Create a PydanticAI Agent with the model, structured output type, and optional MCP servers
 - Support: `output_type: Type[Union[str, BaseModel]] = str`
+- If `mcp_servers` are provided:
+  - Create PydanticAI `pydantic_ai.mcp.MCPServer` instances from them using `llm_utils.mcp.get_mcp_server`
+  - Pass the PydanticAI versions into the Agent constructor (e.g. `Agent(model, mcp_servers=mcp_servers, output_type=output_type)`)
+- If `mcp_servers` are not provided, pass an empty list to the Agent constructor
 - Implement fully asynchronous execution:
   - Make `generate` an async function (`async def generate`)
   - Use `await agent.run(prompt)` method of the Agent to make requests
-- CRITICAL: make sure to return the `result.data` in the `generate` method to return only the structured output
+- CRITICAL: make sure to return the `result.output` in the `generate` method to return only the structured output

 ## Logging

-- Debug: Log full request payload before making call and then full response payload after receiving it
+- Debug: Log full request payload before making call and then full result payload after receiving it
-- Info: Log model name and provider before making call (do not include the request payload details) and then include response times and tokens used upon completion (do not include the response payload details)
+- Info: Log model name and provider before making call (do not include the request payload details) and then include processing times and tokens used upon completion (do not include the result payload details)

 ## Component Dependencies